VikParuchuri/vikparuchuri.com/source/_posts/2013-07-30-on-the-automated-scoring-of-essays.markdown

 We've all written essays, primarily while we were in school.
 The sometimes enjoyable process of researching the topic and composing the paper can take hours and hours of careful work.
 Given this, people react badly to the notion that their essays may be scored not by a human teacher, but [by machine](http://gettingsmart.com/2012/04/automated-essay-scoring-systems-demonstrate-effectiveness/).

 A piece of software coldly judging the quality of our carefully constructed phrases and metaphors based on unknown criteria is more than most writers can bear.
 But is this what automated essay scoring (AES) is?
 If not, what is it?
-In this article, I aim to explore the field, and where it is going.
+In this article, I aim to explore what AES is, the state of field, some of the lessons I have learned along the way, and where I think it is going.

 <!--more-->